 You may be tested for substance abuse to see if drugs might explain your symptoms.

 If you have several symptoms associated with Huntington’s disease, your doctor might recommend genetic testing.
 A genetic test can definitively diagnose this condition.

 Genetic testing may also help you decide whether or not to have children.
 Some people with Huntington’s do not want to risk passing the defective gene to the next generation.

-Medications can provide relief from some of the physical and psychiatric symptoms.
-The types and amounts of drugs that needed will change as the condition progresses.
+Medications can provide relief from some of your physical and psychiatric symptoms.
+The types and amounts of drugs needed will change as your condition progresses.

 - Involuntary movements may be treated with tetrabenazine and antipsychotic drugs.

 - Muscle rigidity and involuntary muscle contractions can be treated with diazepam.

 - Depression and other psychiatric symptoms can be treated with antidepressants and mood-stabilizing drugs.

 Physical therapy can help improve your coordination, balance, and flexibility.
 With this training, your mobility is improved, and falls may be prevented.